jeanmarin/GreebliesV1/README.md

 # Greeblies V1
-A little simulation game to see the relationships of different one cell organisms and how they interact.
+A little simulation game to visualise the relationships of different one cell organisms and how they interact.

 ![Greeblies!](images/Greeblies_Title.png)